Best Reflective Gear for Running in the Dark

 What we liked: high visibility and functional

-What we didn't like: not as adjustable as other hats, probably wouldn’t wear during the day
+What could be better: not as adjustable as other hats, probably wouldn’t wear during the day

 The ProViz Running Cap is entirely reflective, making your head glow like a beacon.
 A nighttime driver would have to work really hard not to see you in this hat.